sapient007/gcp-demo2/README.md

 ## Hyperparameter tuning

-### Use gcloud to package and start training job
+### Use gcloud to package and start an AI Platform hyperparameter tuning job

-This method is the easiest.
 Run the command from inside `./src/xgb_training`.

 #### Linux/macOS